VissaMoutafis/Floyd-Algo/README.md

 ~$ make run # build and run the program (use the "flowar" string to get the build that you want)

-~$ make flowar=dp path=yes: Get not only the shortest path but also the actual path between each of the nodes
+~$ make flowar=dp path=yes # Get not only the shortest path but also the actual path between each of the nodes
 ```